obsidianla/leetcode/README.md

 # leetcode

-This repository will contain my solution to leetcode usint leetcode.
+This repository will contain my solution to leetcode using Pythong and Java.